 or a similar model for the group mean centered approach.
 Note, \gamma_i might not be needed in this model if the omitted variable is the only cause of variation in the temperature effect.

 Models with interactions can provide powerful insights into both the effect of the causal driver of interest as well as how those effects vary given ambient conditions.
 For example, consider a group mean centered model with an interaction effect for our snail-recruitment system.
-We can ask if the effect of a temperature anomaly differs in warm versus cool sites - something which can prompt followup investigations as to what are the underlying differences that correlate with the thermal gradient that could cause temperature anomaly to have differing effects in different sites.
+We can ask if the effect of a temperature anomaly differs in warm versus cool sites - something which can prompt follow-up investigations as to what are the underlying differences that correlate with the thermal gradient that could cause temperature anomaly to have differing effects in different sites.

 We caution, however, that if the relationship between the driver of interest and the outcome is nonlinear (e.g., a Generalized Linear Model with a non-identity link function), an interaction effect might not be appropriate.
-Consider if the relationship between temperature and snail abundance was exponential (e.g., we used a poisson glm with a log link).
+Consider if the relationship between temperature and snail abundance was exponential (e.g., we used a Poisson glm with a log link).
 While it might be tempting to let group centered temperature and site mean temperature interact, as plots with overall higher temperatures would seem to have a greater change per unit of temperature change than those with lower temperatures, the log link itself takes care of this problem.
 On a linear scale, the effect is additive.
 This is a minor concern, but it is one that users of generalized linear models should be aware of in their analyses.

 Reality Bites: Coping with spatio-temporal omitted variables